-If you’re pinching pennies trying to save up for a big trip this summer, the biggest hurdle you face may be rising healthcare costs.
+If you’re pinching pennies trying to save up for a big trip this summer, or just to manage during this time of high inflation, the biggest hurdle you face may be rising healthcare costs.

 Whether it’s co-pays on supplemental insurance plans, expensive prescriptions, or even everyday medical equipment that has your wallet wincing, healthcare-related items and services are often one of the largest expenditures in a budget.